-DispatcherServlet
+http://howtodoinjava.com/2015/02/05/spring-mvc-hello-world-example/

+DispatcherServlet (How the Controller in Spring MVC Framework facilitates the Controller in MVC):

-make use of dispatch requests to ontrollers [10].
-DispatcherServletand acts as the front controller.
+The Controller(s) in Spring MVC Framework make use of the Front Controller to dispatch requests to Controllers in MVC [10].
+This process is managed by the DispatcherServlet, which and acts as the front controller and is configured in XML.
 The Front controller receives the incoming request from the client and then delegates the request to a Controller.
 The Controller receives and handles the request, performs business logic and creates a new model.
 In order to delegate rendering of response, the Controller forwards the model to the Front Controller.
 The Front Controller selects a View and forwards the model in order to create a render response.
 Finally the View returns control to the Front Controller and the response is sent to the client.